Getting to know your new BrailleDoodle.

 Understanding the Braille Learning Side

-First, let’s orient the BrailleDoodle on the Braille Learning Side.
-This begins with finding the raised printed letters of the word “BrailleDoodle” at the top and two lines of standard Braille across the bottom.
-The magnetic stylus should be in its storage holder on your left-hand side (at 9 o’clock).
-Each corner, front and back, has rounded legs to raise the device slightly and protect the surfaces.
+First, let’s orient the BrailleDoodle on the Braille Learning Side by finding the raised printed letters of the word “BrailleDoodle” at the top and two lines of standard Braille across the bottom.
+The magnetic stylus should now be in its storage holder on your left-hand side (at 9 o’clock).

 The front of the BrailleDoodle has holes arranged in groups of six, two dots by three dots.
 These groupings create two sizes of large Braille cells.
-Each hole contains a tiny metal ball bearing that can be raised to the surface using the magnetic stylus and securely locked in place, creating a tactile dot.
+Braille letters are formed using the magnetic stylus to create a tactile dot.
 The dot is erased using a finger to push it back down.

 Under each ‘Example Cell,’ letters and words are rendered in raised yellow print, allowing sighted users to follow along.
 Beneath each ‘Practice Cell,’ the Braille character is displayed in standard size on a raised rectangle.

 Beneath the Braille alphabet and sight words, you’ll find two rows of 19 Braille cells separated by fine ridges.
-These smaller holes and metal balls are configured in 6-dot clusters.
 These rows of cells allow learners to read and write in complete words and sentences.

 The DoodleTouch Covers